IBMIntegration/ibm-event-streams/instana-es-metrics.md

-# Setting up ES to be monitored from Instana
+# Monitoring ES from Instana

 ## Objectives